Christian views on slavery: Old Testament

 Hebrews would be punished if they beat a slave causing death within a day or two, and would have to let a slave go free if they were to destroy a slave's eye or tooth, force a slave to work on the Sabbath, return an escaped slave of another people who had taken refuge among the Israelites, or to slander a slave.
 It was common for a person to voluntarily sell oneself into slavery for a fixed period of time either to pay off debts or to get food and shelter.
 It was seen as legitimate to enslave captives obtained through warfare, but not through kidnapping for the purpose of enslaving them.
 Children could also be sold into debt bondage, which was sometimes ordered by a court of law.

 The Bible does set minimum rules for the conditions under which slaves were to be kept.
 Slaves were to be treated as part of an extended family; they were allowed to celebrate the Sukkot festival, and expected to honor Shabbat.
 Israelite slaves could not be compelled to work with rigor, and debtors who sold themselves as slaves to their creditors had to be treated the same as a hired servant.
 If a master harmed a slave in one of the ways covered by the lex talionis, the slave was to be compensated by manumission; if the slave died within 24 to 48 hours, it was to be avenged (whether this refers to the death penalty or not is uncertain).

 Israelite slaves were automatically manumitted after six years of work, and/or at the next Jubilee (occurring either every 49 or every 50 years, depending on interpretation), although the latter would not apply if the slave was owned by an Israelite and was not in debt bondage.
 Slaves released automatically in their 7th year of service.
 This provision did not include females sold into concubinage by impoverished parents; instead their rights over against another wife were protected.
 In other texts male and female slaves are both to be released after the sixth year of service.
 Liberated slaves were to be given livestock, grain, and wine as a parting gift.
 This 7th-year manumission could be voluntarily renounced.
 If a male slave had been given another slave in marriage, and they had a family, the wife and children remained the property of the master.
 However, if the slave was happy with his master, and wished to stay with a wife that his owner gave to him, he could renounce manumission, an act which would be signified, as in other Ancient Near Eastern nations, by the slave gaining a ritual ear piercing.
 After such renunciation, the individual became his master's slave forever (and was therefore not released at the Jubilee).
-It is important to note that these are provisions for slavery/service among Israelites.
+These are provisions for slavery/service among Israelites.
 Non-Israelite slaves could be enslaved indefinitely and were to be treated as inheritable property.